unbounce/aws-ssm-buildkite-plugin/README.md

           OTHER_PARAM: /other/param
 ```

-Region is set to `AWS_DEFAULT_REGION` by default, but can be overriden a different value to `region:`
+Region is set to `AWS_DEFAULT_REGION` by default, but can be overriden to a different value to `region:`

 ## Testing